A Basic Overview

 J. D. Howard

-NORTH DAKOTA IS AN EVOLVING DIMINISHED VALUE RECOVERY STATE …
+NORTH DAKOTA IS NOT A DIMINISHED VALUE RECOVERY STATE …

 There is an over-abundance of Diminished Value appraisal services being promoted on internet search engines.
 Sadly, too many of those sites are run by unqualified hustlers out for a quick buck.
 There are only a hand full of qualified service providers that know what they’re doing and can be relied upon to tell the truth.
 This web site is among that hand full.